AravindAshok/file_share_protocol/Readme.md

 Approach to be used: Design an application layer protocol like FTP/HTTP to enable this

 Goals of the assignment: To enable two clients to:
--Know list of files on each other's machines in designate shared folders -Upload a file to each other
+*Know list of files on each other machines in designate shared folders *Upload a file to each other
--Download a file to each other
+*Download a file to each other
--Periodically check for changes in the shared folder -Application level error checking using MD5 checksum -Enable both TCP and/or UDP based transport of files as per client requests
+*Periodically check for changes in the shared folder *Application level error checking using MD5 checksum *Enable both TCP and/or UDP based transport of files as per client requests

 Specifications: